HSP HISTORY Blog

 Frederick County, Maryland boasts one of the most scenic, historic, culturally vibrant, and progressive landscapes in the entire country.
 Places such as this attract special people as residents, and naturally possess like professionals to guide and assist these unique residents in finding the right home or business location.
 FCAR continues to gain REALTORS® having a strong passion for their product and trade amidst a backdrop of natural and manmade beauty.

 The Frederick region’s historic roots in real property acquisition & selling extend deep.
 Land here is particularly valuable.
-Over the past century, high quality real estate professionals have been responsible for helping to build the county’s communities through their passion and integrity for the trade, while and giving selflessly of themselves.
+Over the past century, high quality real estate professionals have been responsible for helping to build the county’s communities through their passion and integrity for the trade, while giving selflessly of themselves.
 Here, you will find a continuing effort to make Frederick County the best place to work and live.

 This has been a constant for the last 100 years with the existence of the Frederick County Association of REALTORS,® and the Frederick of today is a direct result and continuation of a community-minded base and foundation laid down at the time of Frederick’s initial founding in the mid-1700s.